Menu

 Post Summary

-Blood pressure is more nuanced than just normal or high.
-Learn what your numbers really mean, how white-coat hypertension and masked hypertension can mislead readings, and why home monitoring matters for accurate diagnosis and treatment.
+Blood pressure is more than normal vs. high.
+Learn what the numbers mean, the AHA categories, white-coat vs. masked hypertension, and why home monitoring matters.

 More Than Just Two Numbers

 Most people know that blood pressure involves two numbers, but few understand what those numbers actually represent or why context matters as much as the reading itself.
 Blood pressure is not a fixed value.
-It fluctuates throughout the day based on your activity level, stress, hydration, posture, and even the time of day.
+It rises and falls throughout the day in response to your activity level, stress, hydration, posture, sleep, and even the time of day — which means a single reading, captured in one moment, is only a snapshot rather than the full picture.

-At Zimmer Medical Group, we take a comprehensive approach to blood pressure assessment because a single reading in the office does not always tell the whole story.
+At Zimmer Medical Group, we take a comprehensive approach to blood pressure assessment because one reading in the office does not always tell the whole story.
+Understanding what your numbers mean — and what can throw them off — helps you protect your heart, brain, and kidneys for the long run.

 What the Numbers Mean

-Blood pressure is expressed as two numbers, such as 120/80 mmHg:
+Blood pressure is expressed as two numbers, such as 120/80 mmHg (millimeters of mercury):

 • Systolic pressure (top number): The pressure in your arteries when your heart beats and pumps blood out.
 This number tends to rise with age as arteries become stiffer.